European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 library to be added, before reimplementing existing functionality.

-Finally, as middle-layer devices often facilitate recurring tasks, there is a chance that some-one has faced the same problem before and thus a macro or middle-layer device for a similar problem is already available.
+Finally, as middle-layer devices often facilitate recurring tasks, there is a chance that someone has faced the same problem before and thus a macro or middle-layer device for a similar problem is already available.
 Search the repository first, before reinventing the wheel.